How to Build a Cross-Platform GUI Python Barcode and QR Code Reader with PySide6 and Qt Designer

 Let’s walk through building a Python barcode reader application step by step.

-Loading the UI File
+Load the Generated Qt UI File

 With the UI code ready, you can load it into your application as follows: